MikuMikuShaders/LightBloom/README.md

 LightBloom
 ========
-Bloom is an image effect for MikuMikuDance, it can help to hint the relative brightness of objects or add beauty and atmospheric.
+Bloom is an image effect for MikuMikuDance, it can help to hint the relative brightness of objects or add beauty and atmospheric. you can see this [paper](http://kalogirou.net/2006/05/20/how-to-do-good-bloom-for-hdr-rendering/) for more information

 Dirt Mask:
 -----------